Body Count (band): Hiatus, resurgence and return to releasing albums: Manslaughter and Bloodlust (2009–2017)

+More albums: Carnivore, Merciless and Death Wish (2018–present)

 In May 2018, Ice-T revealed to Loudwire that Body Count would enter the studio around September to start recording tracks for their seventh studio album Carnivore.
 On the meaning of the album title, the rapper said, "It's basically: 'Fuck vegans.'
 We figure, anything carnivorous pretty much kicks ass.
 We're carnivorous!
 I'm not [really] saying 'Fuck vegans.'
 Everyone's so pussy right now, [so] we're carnivores".
 The recording sessions began in April 2019.
 The title track was released as the first single on December 13.
 The album was released on March 6, 2020.

 On June 22, 2021, Body Count announced on their Facebook page that they had started work on their eighth studio album Merciless.
 In 2022, it was ranked by Metal Hammer as the 46th most anticipated metal release of that year.
 After several delays, Merciless was finally released on November 22, 2024.

+In August 2026, Ice-T confirmed that Body Count has begun working on new material for their ninth studio album, with Death Wish as its working title, and plans to release it in 2027 or 2028.

 Artistry

 Lyrics

 Ice-T's lyrics focus on reality-based themes, including gang life, because he felt it would be scarier than the fantasy-based horror themes of most heavy metal bands.
 The band's third album, Violent Demise: The Last Days, featured album cover art depicting the hand signs of these gangs.
 According to Ice-T, "We named the group Body Count because every Sunday night in L.A., I'd watch the news, and the newscasters would tally up the youths killed in gang homicides that week and then just segue to sports.
 'Is that all I am,' I thought, 'a body count?'"

 When the band's debut album was released, Ice-T defined it as being "a rock album with a rap mentality".
-Like Ice-T's hip hop albums, the group's material focused on various social and political issues, with songs focusing on topics ranging from police brutality to drug abuse.
+Like Ice-T's hip-hop albums, the group's material focused on various social and political issues, with songs focusing on topics ranging from police brutality to drug abuse.
 Ernie C has stated that "We were just a band that played the songs that we knew how to write.
 Everybody writes about whatever they learned growing up, and we were no exception.
 Like the Beach Boys sing about the beach, we sing about the way we grew up."

 While a good portion of Body Count's lyrics are current issues, Ice-T notes that he also considers Body Count "grindhouse", and that some of the songs are humorous exaggerations of violence; he also expects fans to be able to tell the difference.